Amyz1ng/EliteFitness/README.md

 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/c60db6f4-77a5-4dad-bd50-5d683d041462)
 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/da393076-7bb2-4108-92d0-94a5b68c9668)

-The welcome  image is used to convey a feeling of a broader sense of
+The welcome  image is used to convey a feeling of a broader sense of what our business is about and what the company is about which is Gyming.

 ### Overall Feel
 The main objective in creating the site was to have it look elegant and simplistic for easy navigation, while still providing the user with all of the information one would want at first sight.